For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 1. Volunteer for a charity or organisation

-Ok, so if you want to avoid an unpaid internship because you need some money, volunteering may not be the one for you.
-But if you can afford to go without a salary even for a little while, this could work out a lot better than an internship.
+If you want to avoid unpaid internships because you need some money, volunteering may not be the one for you.
+But if you can afford to go without a salary for a little while, this could work out a lot better.

-That's because, while volunteering doesn't do wonders for your bank balance, it goes some way to making up for that in the benefits it can have for your CV.
+That's because, while volunteering doesn't do wonders for your bank balance, it's highly beneficial for your CV.

 Volunteering not only suggests that you're a compassionate, selfless person, but it also shows that you've got a good work ethic.
 After all, you've chosen to spend your time doing something productive and meaningful, despite there being no financial gain for you.